HartsyAI/SwarmUI-MagicPromptExtension/README.md

 The MagicPrompt Extension provides a simple and intuitive way directly in SwarmUI to generate text prompts for Stable Diffusion images.
 This uses your local Ollama LLMs.

 > [!WARNING]
-> Uninstall and remove HartsyCore Extension.
-It was removed to comply with the SwarmUI extension guidelines.
 > Always back up your SwarmUI configuration before making changes.
 > To use 3rd party APIs, you must have an API key.
-You can get one from OpenAI or Anthropic.
-Those cost money to use per request.
+You can get one from OpenAI, OpenRouter or Anthropic.
+These cost money to use per request but allow you to save precious VRAM.

 ## Features
 ------------

-* Generate a rewritten prompt with more detail directly in SwarmUI
-* Supports any models you have on your local Ollama LLM server, any local LLM server that uses OpenAI's API format, OpenRouter API (Has free models but requires API key), Open AI (Requires API key), and Anthropic (Requires API key).
+* Generate and rewrite prompts for text-to-image models.
+* Supports various LLM backends including local Ollama, OpenAI compatible APIs, OpenRouter, OpenAI, and Anthropic.
-* Easy-to-use interface with a button right in the Generate tab to rewrite the prompt.
-Or you can use the MagicPrompt tab for more control.
+* Provides an intuitive interface within SwarmUI, including a button in the Generate tab and a dedicated MagicPrompt tab.
+* Includes vision support, allowing you to upload images, generate captions, and use images as context for prompts.
-* Compatible with other SwarmUI extensions from Hartsy.AI
+* Compatible with other SwarmUI extensions.

+## Vision Support
+The extension now includes comprehensive vision support, allowing you to interact with language models using images.
+Key features include:

+* **Image Upload**: Upload images directly within the MagicPrompt tab using drag and drop or the upload button.
+* **Visual Modes**: Interact with uploaded images in different modes each mode uses seperate system instructions:
+    * **Vision Mode**: Ask questions about the image or request detailed analysis.
+    * **Caption Mode**: Generate detailed captions for the uploaded image.
+* **Vision Actions**: A set of actions to perform on the uploaded image, including generating captions, using the image as an init image, sending the image to the prompt, and clearing the image.
+* **Backend Support**: Supports various vision backends, including Ollama, OpenRouter, OpenAI API, OpenAI (ChatGPT), and Anthropic (Claude).
+* **Settings**: Configure vision-specific settings seperate from chat models such as selecting the backend and model, and setting API keys.

 ## Prerequisites
 ----------------